Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Bottom line

 In our scoring, Urolithin A rates mixed evidence: the evidence is mixed for muscle strength.
-Our top-scored product is Urolithin A 500mg (84/100), about $1.10 a day at a clinical dose of 500 mg/day is the studied floor.
+Our top-scored product is Liposomal Urolithin A (68/100), about $3.26 a day at a clinical dose of 500 mg/day is the studied floor.
 Bottom line: promising but not settled, so manage expectations.
 This is our opinion, not medical advice; talk to your clinician before starting.

 The Verdict

-The best urolithin A for most people is Double Wood Urolithin A: the clinical 500 mg dose from a GMP facility at about $1.10 a day, roughly a quarter of the branded price.
-The best value is aeternum Urolithin A at about $0.98 a day, the lowest cost per clinical dose we found.
-If you want the exact trial-validated material with independent sport certification, Timeline Mitopure is the gold-standard pick (NSF Certified for Sport) - but at about $4.17 a day it is only worth it if that pedigree specifically matters to you.
+The best urolithin A for most people is aeternum Urolithin A: the clinical 500 mg dose with brand-reported ISO testing at about $0.72 a day, the lowest cost per clinical dose we found.
+Timeline Mitopure is the exact trial-validated material with independent sport certification (NSF Certified for Sport) at about $3.30 a day, worth it if that pedigree specifically matters to you.
+Double Wood, a recognized brand, has risen to about $2.63 a day after a 2026 price increase and is no longer the value pick it was.
 Skip the 1,500 mg-plus label claims and the diacetate form, and take whichever you choose with a fatty meal.

 See the full Urolithin A scorecard →